 We find Ganymede is much larger in size than the innermost planet Mercury, and all of them are bigger than our own nearby Moon.
 Figure.
 1. (below) shows the comparison of the four main Jovian Moons, and presents these sizes against our Moon, Mercury and Jupiter.

 All four moons show discernible small disks averaging about 1 arcsec across.
 These disks are readily visible in 10.5cm., and can be confirmed by various stellar occultations or when in transit by the shadows cast onto the upper Jovian atmosphere.

-The following section is generally summarises the four principal moons, some information in observing them, and current understand their natures.
-A shorter summary is on the other much smaller and fainter moons.
-These latter ones are mostly invisible in amateur visual telescopes.
+The following section generally summarises the four principal moons.
+Given is some information in observing them, and current understand their natures.
+A shorter summary is on the other much smaller and fainter moons, however, these latter ones are mostly invisible in amateur visual telescopes.

 DESCRIPTIONS of the FOUR

 Period (P) : 1.769138 days / 01d 18h 27m 33.5s

 Inclination (i) : 0.036°